Amiir25/React-Tutorial/02-describing-the-ui/README.md

 There are two ways of exporting a component, **default exports** and **named exports**.
 The first applied by adding 'default export' key words on the component where as the second uses only 'export' key word.
 A file can only have one default export but no limit for named exports.

 The way a component is exported defines how it must be imported.
 It is allowd to give any name for default exports while importing them.
-In the contrary, the name of named exports should much on both sides, and also, the imported name should be inside curly braces.
+In the contrary, the name of named exports should much on both sides and, also, the imported name should be inside curly braces.

 ### Writing Markup with JSX